crossplane/docs/content/knowledge-base/_index.md

 ## Contribute an article
 Contributions to the Knowledge Base are always welcome.
-Knowledge Base articles cover topics detail or describe using Crossplane with third-party software.
+Knowledge Base articles cover topics in detail or describe using Crossplane with third-party software.

 Some examples of Knowledge Base articles could include:
 * Troubleshooting Crossplane providers